← Back to 漢書

 使

-In summer of the fourth year, the young emperor realized he was not the queen's son and spoke words of resentment.
-The Empress Dowager confined him in the permanent quarters.
-An imperial edict declared: 'All who govern the realm and rule the myriad people should cover them like heaven and contain them like earth;' Above, there should be a joyful heart to employ the people, and the people should joyfully serve their superiors.
+In summer of the fourth year, the young emperor realized he was not the empress's son and spoke words of resentment.
+The Empress Dowager confined him in the Everlasting Lane.
+An imperial edict declared: 'All who govern the realm and rule the myriad people should cover them like heaven and contain them like earth; Above, there should be a joyful heart to employ the people, and the people should joyfully serve their superiors.
 When joy flows between ruler and subjects, the realm is well governed.
 Now the emperor's illness has persisted without cure, and moreover he has become confused and disordered.
 He cannot continue the line and serve the ancestral temple, nor guard the sacrifices.
 He cannot be entrusted with governing the realm.
 Discuss who should replace him.'
-All the ministers declared: 'The Empress Dowager has calculated for the sake of the realm, ensuring the deep security of the ancestral temple and the altars of soil and grain.'
+All the ministers declared: 'The Empress Dowager has acted for the welfare of the realm, thereby securing the ancestral temple and altars of soil and grain in the profoundest way.
 We bow our heads and receive the edict.'
 On the bing-chen day of the fifth month, King Hong of Hengshan was established as emperor.

 5